r4victor/tenthousandmeters/content/blog/python_bts_11.md

 spec.submodule_search_locations = [path_to_package]
 ```

 Once the spec is created, the loading of the module begins. `ExtensionFileLoader` is worth studying, but we should leave it for another post on C extensions. `SourcelessFileLoader` is not very interesting, so we won't discuss it either. `SourceFileLoader` is the most relevant for us because it loads `.py` files.
-We'll mention how it works.
+We'll briefly mention how it works.

 ## SourceFileLoader